The Origami Monkey Models

 I was born in the Year of the Ox – specifically the Water Ox – and apparently I’m not likely to get a financial windfall this year, so don’t ask me for the lottery numbers either.

 Folding the Three Wise Monkeys

 These are pretty simple origami models to fold.
 Surprisingly so.
 In fact, they are so simple that anybody should be able to do and I’m going to remember them for next time I have to teach origami to children.
 The only differences between the three Monkeys is the position of the hands.
 There is only one reverse fold in each monkey, other than that it is just a matter of simple valley folds – ‘fold this bit to there’.

 The Three Wise Monkeys are an Ignacio Smith design, based on Kuniko Kasahara’s origamiMonkey model.
 Rather unusually, they start with a piece of paper that is shaped like a right-angled triangle.
 If you cut a square in half diagonally you get the triangle you need.
 Just about any piece of paper will do.
 I have folded these out of some hand-made Korean paper as it has more texture to it than ordinary kami, or origami paper – although that will do.
 The Monkeys don’t take long to make – you can do all three in 20 minutes.

-Diagrams for the Three Wise Monkeys
+Three Wise Monkeys Diagrams

 More information about the Chinese zodiac, in which you can look up information on your own year is available here.